 Harris is supported by a multi‐disciplinary team with diverse areas of expertise, including Barbara Bruce, an Indigenous consultant and Elder who is president of All My Relations Inc. Bruce is a citizen of the Métis Nation — Michif Otipemisiwak and Two‐Spirit.
 Her belief in Indigenous traditional teachings is reflected in all the work she takes on.

-On July 31, 2020, Laurelle Harris completed a Phase One to determine the extent to which systemic racism and oppression is affecting the Museum and its staff.
-Her final report contains 44 recommendations for change.
-Harris is currently engaged in Phase Two of the review process.
+On July 31, 2020, Laurelle Harris completed an initial review to determine the extent to which systemic racism and oppression is affecting the Museum and its staff.